Skip to content

 SBA PPP Repayment Deadline May 18

-NHTSA Issues Takata Air Bag Recall In a interim rule, the U.S. Small Business Administration (SBA) provided that any borrower who applied for a PPP loan and repays the loan in full by May 14, 2020 will be deemed by SBA to have made the required certification concerning the necessity of the loan request in…
+International Trade Commission Investigation of Certain Vehicle Parts and Components In a interim rule, the U.S. Small Business Administration (SBA) provided that any borrower who applied for a PPP loan and repays the loan in full by May 14, 2020 will be deemed by SBA to have made the required certification concerning the necessity of…

 Read More